Proud iMac owner wants to use kJams

 it could possibly be the drive? but otherwise i've never seen this.

-They all play in regular CD playersdave wrote:1) do those non-working discs play in regular CD players?
+They all play in regular CD players

 They all play on my JVC XL-SV22 karaoke machine